jloffler/technical-documentation-page-fcc/README.md

    - e.g. translate vs changing top/bottom
    - "Transforms perform better..." <https://css-tricks.com/css-animation-tricks/>
    - overflow: auto; creates a scroll bar on block elements with a explicit height/width
+ - Could not find a way to remove the nav-links from the tab focus order using just CSS and the input checkbox.
+ - aria-label to give context to assistive technologies

   ### Note on Layout